-Good after school nannies are difficult to find.
+A good after school nanny can be difficult to find.
 Without the right hiring and screening process completed upfront, you may rely partially on luck to locate the right caregiver for your children.
-To improve your efforts to hire a qualified, caring nanny, incorporate these tips into your efforts.
+To improve your efforts to hire a qualified, caring nanny or sitter incorporate these tips into your search.

 Some parents understandably get excited about getting extra help with the kids and with chores around the house.
-Keep in mind that even the best after school nannies may not be able to tackle everything that you might otherwise be able to.
+Keep in mind even the best nanny may not be able to tackle everything you might otherwise be able to.

-Will your nanny need to pick up your children from school or drive them to and from their various activities?
-If your nanny will need transportation, ensure that he or she has a safe, reliable car and a great driving record.
-Many families will allow their nanny to use the family car as well.
+Will your after school nanny need to pick up your children from school or drive them to and from their various activities?
+If your nanny will need transportation, ensure that the nanny has a safe, reliable car and a great driving record.
+Something else to think about is many families will allow their nanny to use the family car for transportation.

 In many cases, parents may arrive home from work at different times in the evening from day to day.
 If this is the case for you, find a nanny who can stay later as needed and without advance notice.
 If you can’t find one nanny to cover every afternoon, consider splitting the job across two sitters/nannies.
 The bonus is that you then have two people who you can reach out to when in a pinch.

-Your nanny will spend a considerable amount of time with your children and may be responsible for preparing meals and snacks, helping with homework and enforcing rules.
+Your nanny/sitter will spend a considerable amount of time with your children and may be responsible for preparing meals and snacks, helping with homework and enforcing rules.
 Ideally, their efforts will be a seamless extension of your own.
-So, trust your gut.
+Trust your gut.
 If something seems like it might not work out, it probably won’t.

 After you have thoroughly interviewed and screened potential nannies, the matter of actually calling references may seem rather unimportant.
-However, the types of references that the individual provides as well as what these references may say about him or her can tell you valuable information that you may have not yet learned through your other efforts.
+However, the types of references the individual provides as well as what these references may say about the candidate can tell you valuable information you may have not yet learned through your other efforts.

-Your life may be rather stressful and chaotic until you hire the right nanny to care for your children, but you should avoid rushing through the hiring process.
-You may find yourself dealing with many new problems if you do not take proper steps to make a smart selection.
+Your life may be rather stressful and chaotic until you hire the right nanny to care for your children, that said, you should avoid rushing through the hiring process.
+You may find yourself dealing with many new problems if you do not take proper steps to make a the best selection for your family.